ethan817/Unnecessary-Mobile-Hosts/README.md

 ### Known Limitations

 This blocklist also blocks the following services, which may cause issues if you rely on them:
-- Baidu
+- Baidu (Chinese search engine)
-- Yandex
+- Yandex (Russian search engine)
-- Google DNS
+- Google DNS (used to circumvent Adblocking DNS)
-- Ghostery
-- Pocket (by Mozilla)
+- Pocket (by Mozilla)(sponsored stories on Firefox)
-- Newsbreak
+- Newsbreak (spammy Chinese news app)
-- Pushbullet
+- Pushbullet (blocks online widget)
+- DeepSeek AI (spyware)
+- Brave (Rewards, Search)
+- Google Play Services (may cause issues, like APIs breaking))
+- Samsung Apps (related services) (I find most of the services useless or spammy)
+- Taobao (Chinese online shopping platform)
+- Ghostery extension
+- Avast
+- Hola VPN
+- Flipp App (app for digital circular)
+- Playstation (some functions, or may be unstable)

 Use this blocklist at your own discretion, as it may interfere with some mobile apps or services.